marti157/scripts/wifi-kill-mac/README.md

 ## License

-This project is licensed under the Apache 2 License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the [LICENSE.md](../LICENSE.md)Apache 2 License - see in the general scripts folder.

 By Marti157